ZingPHP/Zing/README.md

 $config = array(
     "websites" => array(
         "host"      => "example.com"
-        "tplEngine" => "Smarty", // Smarty, Twig or other framework ),
+        "tplEngine" => "Smarty", // Default Template Engine (Remove for no engine): Smarty, Twig or other framework ),
     "databases" => array(
         "localhost" => array(// Global databases all sites can use